Katherine Clegg Smith, PhD

 - HBS Student Organization Award for Teaching (2013-2014)

-cancer prevention and survivorship, tobacco, media, media advocacy, textual analysis, qualitative methods, diet & food, agenda setting
+cancer prevention and survivorship, tobacco, media, textual analysis, qualitative methods, diet & food, qualitative methods for clinical research.

 Smith, K.C., Niederdeppe, J., Blake, K.D., Cappella, J.N.
 (2013).
 Advancing Cancer Control Research in an Emerging News Media Environment.
 Journal of the National Cancer Institute Monographs.
 47: 175-181.